-The port settings relate to the currently selected stack unit, as reflected by the page header.
-This feature works across the stack.
+The port settings relate to the currently selected unit, as reflected by the page header.
 The Port Isolation Configuration screen in Figure 4-6-6 appears.

-Figure 4-6-6 Port Isolation Configuration page screenshot
+Figure 4-6-6 Port Isolation Configuration Page Screenshot

 Object Description • Port The switch interface.
 PVLAN Port Type Displays private VLAN port types. - Isolated: A single stand-alone VLAN that contains one promiscuous port and one or more isolated (or host) ports.
 This VLAN conveys traffic between the isolated ports and a lone promiscuous port. - Promiscuous: A promiscuous port can communicate with all the interfaces within a private VLAN.
 This is the default setting.